gigirassy/testingapollo/content/services.md

      style="width:200px;height:200px;display:flex;flex-direction:column;align-items:center;justify-content:center;">
     <span>Soundcloak 💙</span>
   </a>

-  <a href="https://pad.blitzw.in" target="_blank"
-     style="width:200px;height:200px;display:flex;flex-direction:column;align-items:center;justify-content:center;">
-    <span>CryptPad (e2e collab suite) 🧡</span>
   </a>
 </div>

 ### Servers
-#### Home server ❤️
+#### Space Case ❤️
 An HP Compaq from long ago with 2GB RAM and a Pentium CPU.
-Because of how dated it is, it hosts only a few small things.
-It runs AntiX Linux.
+Because of how dated it is, it hosts only a few small things like Gitea.
+It runs AntiX Linux and is routed through Skyjack via Tailscale.
+Because this server is located in the corner of my upstairs bedroom, connections might not be too reliable.
+I plan to get a dual-band adapter to fix that.
-#### NixOS Gleebus Machine 💙
+#### Hooligan 💙
 An ARM64 VPS from Hetzner, converted to NixOS.
-Costs 3.79 Euro a month.
+Costs 3.79 Euro/4.70 USD a month and hosts most of the services here.
-#### Ub*ntu Gleebus Machine 🧡
+#### Skyjack 🧡
-My old longtime VPS that I've downgraded a lot.
+A cheap 3-buck VPS from Interserver, hosting my site, also converted to NixOS.
+Planned to host a new instance of Privatebin in the future.
 <script src="/js/canarydate.js" defer></script>